 Since there’s no easy way to manage group permissions in Ubuntu currently, this brief tutorial is going to show you how to do it from the command console.
 It’s just a one-line command and not too complicated once you understand it.

-To get started, press Ctrl – Alt – T on your keyboard to open the terminal.
+To get started with Ubuntu list groups, press Ctrl – Alt – T on your keyboard to open the terminal.

 To view all current groups on Ubuntu, type the command groupmod and (hit the tab key 3 times).